Seemavij/shanaya/README.md

 tag that was used incorrectly inside a .

 .
-All issues were fixed and all pages ran through the checker with no errors.
+All issues were fixed and all pages run through the checker with no errors.

 * PP8 Validator :